-Introduced a few years ago as our new annual feature, we publish a list of our readers’ favorite BrainImmune stories.
+Introduced a few years ago as our new annual feature, here, we publish the list of the top twenty-five readers’ favorite BrainImmune stories of 2020.

 Our #1 most-read story this year is Thyroid Hormone Modulation of Immune Responses in Physiologic And Stressful Conditions.
 This review is authored by Graciela Cremaschi and Ana Maria Genaro from the National Scientific and Technical Research Council, Buenos Aires, Argentina.
 As discussed by these authors: “interactions between thyroid hormones and the immune system are important to elicit appropriate immune responses, especially when the immune system is challenged as in stressful conditions”.